JosephNeilG/library_4a/README.md

    );
    ```

-4. Configure Database Connection:
+4. **Configure Database Connection**

-   Edit the connection details in index.php as follows:
+   - Edit the connection details in index.php as follows:

    ```php
    <?php